 Cranleigh Parish Council was formed in 1894 under the reformation of local government under the Local Government Act 1894.
 It consists of 12 elected Parish Councillors across five wards: Cranleigh East, Cranleigh West, Cranleigh North, Cranleigh Rural and Elmbridge.
-There is a Chairman and Vice Chairman and four standing Committees:
+There is a Chairman and Vice Chairman and three standing Committees:

 - Finance

 - Neighbourhood Plan

 - Planning

-- Property and Asset

 The Council meets on the third Thursday of every month except August.
-It has adopted the NALC model Standing Orders and Financial Regulations to govern its operation and has a full suite of policies and procedures which can be found on the Council's website.
+It has adopted the NALC model Standing Orders, Financial Regulations and its own Terms of Reference and Scheme of Delegation to govern its operation and has a full suite of policies and procedures which can be found on the Council's website.